richardcheam/low-label-defect-detection/README.md

 The project now supports three main experiment paths:

 1. `simclr-train`
-   Pretrain an encoder with SimCLR and evaluate feature quality with a linear probe and an MLP probe.
+   Learn image representations without labels, then evaluate them with a linear probe and an MLP probe.
 2. `pseudo-label-train`
-   Train a low-label classifier, generate hard pseudo-labels on unlabeled data, and iterate.
+   Train with a small labeled set, generate confident pseudo-labels on unlabeled data, and retrain.
 3. `transfer-benchmark`
-   Compare pseudo-labeling performance from random initialization vs SimCLR initialization at multiple label budgets.
+   Compare random initialization vs SimCLR initialization at multiple label budgets.

+In short, the workflow is:

+1. learn features with SimCLR
+2. test how useful those features are
+3. train a low-label classifier
+4. add confident pseudo-labels from unlabeled images
+5. compare whether SimCLR initialization helps the low-label pipeline

 ## Professional Setup With `uv`